 Technology that connects patients and physicians remotely will likely not force doctors’ offices and hospitals to close.
 The probability is high that even some of the most common illnesses will continue to require an initial in-person diagnosis by a doctor.

-What some of this new technology does best is enable physicians to remotely monitor, compare, and check a person’s progress.
+What some new technology does best is enable physicians to remotely monitor, compare, and check a person’s progress.
 This may range from simple blood pressure monitoring to manipulating an ultrasound imaging device under a doctor’s real-time remote instructions.

 Monitoring the progression of certain conditions or symptoms on a regular basis after diagnosis is important.
 For example, SkinVision is a mobile app that allows you to “understand your risk factors for melanoma skin cancer and keep track of your moles … and monitor them over time.”

 The key is to use technology to establish a baseline and make comparisons with regular frequency.

 Ultimately, bells and whistles are not enough.
-For your product to resonate with consumers, it’s important that you focus your product development effort on easily recognizable quality of life enhancements.
+For your product to resonate with consumers, it’s important that you focus your development efforts on easily recognizable quality-of-life enhancements.